apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

         #with mean=0 and standard deviation = 1
         return [mx.random.normal(0, 1.0, shape=(self.batch_size, self.ndim, 1, 1))]
 ```
-When we initialize the RandIter, we need to provide two numbers: the batch size and how many random numbers we want to produce a single image from.
-This number is referred to as Z, and we'll set this to 100.
+When we initialize the RandIter, we need to provide two numbers: the batch size and how many random numbers we want in order to produce a single image from.
+This number is referred to as Z, and we will set this to 100.
 This value comes from the research paper on the topic.
 Every time we iterate and get a batch of random numbers, we will get a 4 dimensional array with shape: (batch_size, Z, 1, 1), which in the example is (64, 100, 1, 1).
 ```python
 Z = 100
 rand_iter = RandIter(batch_size, Z)